 \subsection{Portfolio Performance}

-The performance of MBNF and MBPO strategies is compared in the three markets when the transition cost is ignored.
-All these strategies on testing data are compared with the Market Index baselines: DJIA, NDX and GSPC respectively.
+The performance of MBNF and MBPO strategies was compared in the three markets.
+Both strategies for testing data were compared with the Market Index baselines: DJIA, NDX and GSPC respectively.

-The evaluation metrics, we use the following measurements to evaluate proposed model performance. \begin{itemize} \item{Annualized Return: the geometric average amount of money earned by an investment strategy each year over a given time period.} \item{Cumulative Return: reflects the overall effect of trading strategy in a certain time range.} \item{Annualized Volatility: annualized standard deviation of portfolio return shows the robustness of the agent.} \item{Sharpe Ratio~\cite{sharpe1998sharpe}: the return earned per unit volatility which is a widely-used measure of the performance of an investment.} \item{Calmar Ratio: the annualized return earned per unit maximum drawdown in the period.} \item{Stability: determines R-squared of a linear fit to the cumulative log returns.} \item{Maximum Drawdown: before a new peak is attained, the maximum loss from a peak-to-trough decline of an investment.} \end{itemize}
+For the evaluation metrics, we used the following measurements to evaluate the proposed model performance. \begin{itemize} \item{Annualized Return: the geometric average amount of money earned by an investment strategy each year over a given time period.} \item{Cumulative Return: the overall effect of a trading strategy in a certain time range.} \item{Annualized Volatility: the annualized standard deviation of portfolio return which shows the robustness of the agent.} \item{Sharpe-ratio~\cite{sharpe1998sharpe}: the return earned per unit volatility which is a widely-used measure of the performance in investment.} \item{Calmar Ratio: the annualized return earned per unit maximum drawdown in the period.} \item{Stability: the index which determines the R-squared linear fit to the cumulative log returns.} \item{Maximum Drawdown: the maximum loss from a peak-to-trough decline of an investment before a new peak is attained.} \end{itemize}